 We were formed by our equity sponsor, Wexford Capital LP, or Wexford, which is a Greenwich, Connecticut-based SEC-registered investment advisor with approximately \$4.9 billion under management as of December 31, 2012.
 Wexford has made public and private equity investments in many different sectors and has particular expertise in the energy and natural resources sector.
-Upon completion of this offering, assuming Wexford or its affiliates make no additional purchases or our common stock, Wexford will beneficially own approximately 25.5% of our common stock (approximately 25.2% if the underwriters' option to purchase additional shares is exercised in full).
+Upon completion of this offering, assuming Wexford or its affiliates make no additional purchases of our common stock, Wexford will beneficially own approximately % of our common stock (approximately % if the underwriters' option to purchase additional shares is exercised in full).
 As a result, Wexford will continue to be able to exercise significant control over all matters requiring stockholder approval, including the election of directors, changes to our organizational documents and significant corporate transactions.
-In connection with our initial public offering in October 2012, we entered into an advisory services agreement with Wexford and its affiliates.
-For a description of the advisory services related to our business.
+In connection with our initial public offering in October 2012, we entered into an advisory services agreement with Wexford under which Wexford provides us with financial and strategic advisory services related to our business.
 We are also party to certain other agreements with Wexford and its affiliates.
-For a description of the advisory services agreement and other agreements with Wexford and its affiliates, see "Related Party Transactions" beginning on page 73 of this prospectus.
+For a description of the advisory services agreement and other agreements with Wexford and its affiliates, see "Related Party Transactions" beginning on page 69 of this prospectus.
 Although our management believes that the terms of these related party agreements are reasonable, it is possible that we could have negotiated more favorable terms for such transactions with unrelated third parties.
 The existence of these related party agreements may give Wexford the ability to further influence and maintain control over many matters affecting us.